 Many students imagine that the final tidying up of the text will take one or two days.
 This is grossly unrealistic.
-For a PhD you should think in terms of a number of weeks.
+For a PhD you should think in terms of several weeks.

-5.9.3 Consistency
+5.10.3 Consistency

 If there is one golden rule it is the need to be consistent.
 This applies across the board - to issues like paragraphing, layout of footnotes, capitalisation, etc. A few points that you should especially watch: